MichaelCzurda/cloudDevTask/README.md

 ## Description

-This Repository is multi-container Docker applications managed by Docker Compose
+This Repository is a multi-container Docker application managed by Docker Compose.

-## Applications
+## Application

 ### Precondition
 - installed Docker